 Teradyne is a leading provider of automated test equipment.
 The

-company's third-quarter earnings beat the Zacks Consensus Estimate
+company's fourth-quarter earnings beat the Zacks Consensus Estimate

-although forward guidance was disappointing.
-Though weak orders
+although forward guidance was disappointing, impacted by weakness

-were discouraging in the quarter, a recovery in the core
+in the SoC test business.
+A recovery in the core semiconductor

-long-term opportunities in the high-growth wireless test market,
+opportunities in the high-growth wireless test market, growing

-growing memory market exposure, product lineup, lean cost structure
+memory market exposure, product lineup, lean cost structure and

-and pricing pressure could remain near-term headwinds.
-We are
+pricing pressure could remain near-term headwinds.
+We are therefore

 Headquartered in North Reading, Mass., Teradyne Inc. (TER) is a